AutotwinEU/skg_toyexample/README.md

 #### Folder to view the performance results in a browser on the host

  - Host path: `/data/perf`
    * The results of the performance calculations will be written into this folder.
-By opening the reslting `index.html` file in a browser, one can view the results.
+By opening the resulting `index.html` file in a browser, one can view the results.
  - Container path: `/skgpizza/performance_results`

 ### Environment variables